The best robotics competitions

 The European Rover Challenge Mars Yard

-The European Rover Challenge (ERC) is another robotics competition run by the Mars Society.
+The European Rover Challenge (ERC) is another robotics competition run by the European Space Foundation.
 It’s the biggest and most prestigious event of this kind in Europe, in which university teams from all over the world build their own Mars rovers that have to face tasks similar to those performed by rovers on the surfaces of Mars and the Moon.
 The competition has been held annually in Poland since 2014.

 In 2020, the event was held online, with contestants remotely controlling a robot located on the Martian track in Kielce, Poland.
 In 2021, the contest took place both in the remote and on-site formulas.